Using Single Sign-On (SSO) Services with Heroku, for Administrators

 - Ping Identity (administrator login required, then search ‘Heroku’ in application catalog)

 SSO set up for Microsoft identity products

-- Microsoft Active Directory (coming soon, or use SAML 2.0 instructions below now)
+- Microsoft Active Directory (use SAML 2.0 instructions below now)

 SSO set up for other SAML 2.0 compliant IdPs